 The value of this field is greater than or equal to the value of the Minimum Service Interval field.

 NOTE 2—Periodic traffic can be indicated by setting the Minimum Service Interval field and Maximum Service Interval field to the same value.

+if LLI Enabled subfield in the Control Info field is set to 1 and the Minimum Service Interval field and the Maximum Service Interval field contain value 0, it indicates that the minimum interval and maximum interval values are unspecified, and the QoS Characteristic element is used only for enabling LLI mode for the traffic specified by this QoS Characteristic element (see 37.16 Low latency indication (LLI)).

 TGbn editor: please change subclause 9.7.3 as follows